danitso/terraform-provider-clouddk/README.md

 * `ids` - This is the list of location identifiers.
 * `names` - This is the list of location names.

+### Network Interface (clouddk_network_interface)

+#### Arguments

+* `id` - (Required) This is the server's identifier.
+* `network_interface_id` - (Required) This is the network interface's identifier.

+#### Attributes

+* `addresses` - This is the IP addresses assigned to the network interface.
+* `default_firewall_rule` - This is the default firewall rule for the network interface.
+* `firewall_rules_addresses` - This is the CIDR blocks for the firewall rules assigned to the network interface.
+* `firewall_rules_commands` - This is the commands for the firewall rules assigned to the network interface.
+* `firewall_rules_ids` - This is the identifiers for the firewall rules assigned to the network interface.
+* `firewall_rules_ports` - This is the ports for the firewall rules assigned to the network interface.
+* `firewall_rules_protocols` - This is the protocols for the firewall rules assigned to the network interface.
+* `gateways` - This is the gateways assigned to the network interface.
+* `label` - This is the label for the network interface.
+* `netmasks` - This is the netmasks assigned to the network interface.
+* `networks` - This is the networks assigned to the network interface.
+* `primary` - Whether a network interface is the primary interface.
+* `rate_limit` - This is the rate limit for the network interface.

 ### Network Interfaces (clouddk_network_interfaces)

 #### Arguments